Getting healthy and staying healthy takes time, and extra time is hard to come by.

-Sharon McDowell-Larsen, Ph.D., is CCL’s resident health and fitness expert.
-An exercise physiologist, she has been in charge of the Fitness for Leadership module of Leadership at the Peak, CCL’s program for senior executives.
+Sharon McDowell-Larsen, is CCL’s resident health and fitness expert.
+An exercise physiologist, she leads the Fitness for Leadership module of Leadership at the Peak, CCL’s program for senior executives.
 Prior to joining CCL, she worked in the Sports Science Lab at the U.S. Olympic Training Center.

-Here, McDowell-Larsen lists 13 resources to help you pick a place to focus your fitness goals in 2015.
+Depending on your fitness goals, here are 11 resources she recommends to help you pick a place to focus your goals in the future.

 - A Natural Approach to Arthritis, by Dr. Steve Blake.
 This is an evidenced-based presentation, not a slick video, on strategies to keep your joints healthy and young.
 Dr. Blake is a nutritional biochemist, has a Ph.D. in naturopathic medicine and is a muscular therapist.

 - Inflammatory Arthritis, by Dr. John McDougall.
 In this presentation Dr. McDougall talks about nutritional approaches to preventing and even reversing inflammatory conditions of the joints.
 His ideas are evidenced-based, and he shares case studies of people who no longer live with joint pain and arthritis as a result of changing their diet.